Student Accessibility Services (SAS)

-If you are a student with a disability and are experiencing barriers, or suspect you may be experiencing a disability, and are new to accessing SAS, please complete the following Student Information Form.
+If you are a student with a disability and are experiencing barriers, or suspect you may be experiencing a disability, and are new to accessing SAS, please complete this Student Information Form.

 We are open and ready to support students virtually!

-During Fall term, SAS staff will continue to exercise social distancing by meeting with students virtually and by appointment only.
+During Spring-Summer term, SAS staff will continue to exercise social distancing by meeting with students virtually and by appointment only.
 We are not accepting walk-ins at this time.

 Current SAS Students

 Current SAS students are invited to schedule a 30-minute appointment to discuss accessibility or accommodation needs, including letters of accommodation, Student Aid, or communicating with faculty.
 If you wish to discuss your accommodations or talk about ideas to support your learning, do not hesitate to schedule an appointment.